 Extra Credit: You can earn extra credit worth up to 5% of your course grade for active in-class and online participation.
 Participation will be added to your overall course score after averaging all course assignments.
 For example, if your overall weighted average on exams and quizzes is 83%, your final score after factoring in extra credit will be between 83% and 88%, depending on how much extra credit you earn.
 Extra credit will be awarded for constructive questions, answers, and notes on Piazza, as well as for attendance and participation in in-class polls and activities.
+This includes both lectures and recitations.
 Even if you post anonymously on Piazza, we can still award you extra credit for online participation.
 Extra credit is discretionary and will calculated at the end of the semester by the course instructor in consultation with your RI.
 As such, there is no precise formula that we can provide you in advance.
-Extra credit is intended as a modest additional reward for students who are taking the course seriously, regardless of whether they struggle or excel on quizzes and exams.
-Attempts to game the system are not worth the effort: use your time to study instead.